5jt/dyalog-cookbook/manuscript/13_help.md

 ## What is the right strategy

 * Specify `noClose←1`.
 This means that when the user attempts to close the help system with a click into the close box or by selecting the "Quit" command from the "File" menu or by pressing Alt+F4 or Ctrl+W then the help system is not really closed down, it just makes itself invisible.
-* Start the help system by calling the `New` function as soon as the user presses F1 or select "Help" from the menubar or requests a particular help page by any other means.
+* Start the help system by calling the `New` function as soon as the user presses F1 or select "Help" from the menubar or requests a particular help page by other means.
 Catch the result and assign it to a meaningful name: this represents your help system.
 We use the name `MyHelpInstance`.
 * When the user later requests again a help page use this:

   ~~~